munificent/craftinginterpreters/book/classes.md

 While some syntax and semantics are fairly standard across OOP languages, the way you create new instances isn't.
 Ruby, following Smalltalk, creates instances by calling a method on the class object itself, a <span name="turtles">recursively</span> graceful approach.
-Some, like C++ and Java have a `new` keyword dedicated to birthing a new object.
+Some, like C++ and Java, have a `new` keyword dedicated to birthing a new object.
 Python has you "call" the class itself like a function.
 (JavaScript, ever weird, sort of does both.)

 <aside name="turtles">

 In Smalltalk, even *classes* are created by calling methods on an existing object, usually the desired superclass.
-It's sort of a turtles-all-the-way down thing.
+It's sort of a turtles-all-the-way-down thing.
 It ultimately bottoms out on a few magical classes like Object and Metaclass that the runtime conjures into being *ex nihilo*.